 - Disclose personal information such as passwords and PINs when asked to do so by anyone via telephone, fax or even email.

-- Use any Personal Identifiable Information (PII) as a password, user ID or personal identification number (PIN).
+- Use any Personal Identifiable Information (PII) as a password, user ID or PIN.

 - Use Internet cafes or unsecured terminals (hotels, conference centres, etc.) to do your banking